 During every one of my pregnancies I’ve learned many new words and terms that I didn’t even know existed before we started having children… Words like placenta previa, nuchal cord, VBAC, and HBAC (and lots of others).

-After having six babies myself and serving as a doula for many others, I’d started to feel that I finally had a pretty good understanding of all of the terms associated with pregnancy and birth.
-To my surprise, I got to learn and experience yet another new term this time around… prodromal labor.
+After having several babies myself and serving as a doula for many others, I’d started to feel that I finally had a pretty good understanding of all of the terms associated with pregnancy and birth.
+To my surprise, I got to learn and experience yet another new term firsthand… prodromal labor.

 What Is Prodromal Labor?

 Prodromal labor is a type of labor that happens prior to the onset of full active labor.
 It is often considered a type of “false-labor,” but this is a misnomer, because doctors and midwives will explain that the contractions are real but they start and stop.
 So basically, it is real labor in terms of pain, contractions, and regularity but it comes and goes.

 Prodromal labor often starts and stops at the same time each day or at regular intervals.
 Many moms (even experienced moms) often end up calling their birth team or going to the hospital thinking it is real labor.
 It can last days, weeks or even a month or more, often starting and stopping at the same time each day (or night).

 There is often a misconception that prodromal labor is the same as having Braxton Hicks contractions, but there is a definite difference.
 Most women experience Braxton Hicks contractions, or “practice contractions” at some point during pregnancy.
 These contractions can be very tight and uncomfortable, but rarely last long periods of time or pick up in intensity.

 Additionally, it is often possible to alleviate Braxton Hicks contractions by hydrating, eating, or relaxing.
 These techniques typically do not stop prodromal labor.
 Prodromal labor can also slowly dilate or efface the cervix, while BH contractions typically do not.